spiffe/spiffe.io/content/spire/getting-started-k8s.md

 $ kubectl apply -f agent-account.yaml
 ```

+To allow the agent read access to the kubelet API to perform workload attestation, a ClusterRole must be created that confers the appropriate entitlements to Kubernetes RBAC, and that ClusterRoleBinding must be associated with the service account created in the previous step.

+1. Create a ClusterRole named **spire-agent-cluster-role** and a corresponding ClusterRoleBinding by applying the **agent-cluster-role.yaml** configuration file:

+    ```bash
+    $ kubectl apply -f agent-cluster-role.yaml
+    ```

+2. To confirm successful creation, verify that the ClusterRole appears in the output of the following command:

+    ```bash
+    $ kubectl get clusterroles --namespace spire | grep spire
+    ```

 ### Create Agent Configmap

 Apply the **agent-configmap.yaml** configuration file to create the agent configmap.